potatosalad775/eqTrainer/README.md

 Thanks to **Multilingual Support**, anyone can train their auditory skills.
 The Beautiful Design (at least to my eyes) with **Dark Mode** adds to its charm.

-## What's better than Previous Legacy Version of eqTrainer?

-* Seamless Audio Transition - thanks to Real-Time Audio Filtering
-* Responsive UI with Landscape Mode for Devices with Large Display
-* Better Optimization and Performance

-eqTrainer has been completely re-written to make improvements in a variety of areas, including those three major changes mentioned above.

 ## Screenshots

 <div align="center">